 - Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the Coach. - Protective equipment must not be altered (for example, cutting a portion off the back of mouth guards). - Must have accessibility to standard safety equipment as stated in Ontario Public Pools Regulation 565
+Students must be encouraged to report equipment problems to the Coach. - Protective equipment must not be altered (for example, cutting a portion off the back of mouth guards). - Students must inspect bikes prior to use. - Concerns must be brought to the attention of the Coach. - A properly fitted (as per manufacturer's guidelines) and properly worn bicycle helmet certified by a recognized safety standards association (for example, CSA, CSPC, ASTM, Snell, BSI, AS) must be worn. - Must have accessibility to standard safety equipment as stated in Ontario Public Pools Regulation 565